 You should have gotten a good feel for this as you researched the company before your interview and after asking the hiring manager questions.
 Now, take the time to make sure you feel good about the work you'll be doing.
 Chances are, your gut will kick in when thinking about this question.

 5. Will I fit into the company's culture?

-Although “fitting in” feels more like the concern of a high school student, it’s just as important in your professional life.
+Although “fitting in” feels more like the concern of a high school student, it's just as important in your professional life with co-workers.
 During your interview, did you take note of the company culture?
-The people who work there?
+The team members who work there?
 The style?
 The atmosphere?
 Ethical standards?

 Remember, there's a chance you might spend more time with these people than with your family, so make sure you feel like you can fit in with ease.

 Before your interview even starts, you can start reviewing employee reviews online.
 Glassdoor, InHerSight, and Reddit can all be good resources for you to get a glimpse at company culture before you speak with anyone.